vippsas/vipps-solutions/auth0/SocialConnectionLogin.md

 Parameters

-- **url** - This is the url to the endpoint used for getting user information from the [Vipps Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/)
+* `url` - This is the URL to the endpoint used for getting user information from the [Vipps Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/)
-- **headers** - The user info API uses Bearer Token Authentication.
+* `headers` - The user info API uses Bearer Token Authentication.
 For more information see the [Vipps Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/).
-- **profile** - Which attributes will be collected and how they will be used to create an Auth0 user.
+* `profile` - Which attributes will be collected and how they will be used to create an Auth0 user.
 The `user_id` parameter is used to create a unique identifier for the signed-up user.
 This should be created from the `sub` which is a unique identifier corresponding to a Vipps user.
 For more information about Vipps's unique identifier see [What is the sub?](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/userinfo-api-faq/#what-is-the-sub)

 ## Add a Social Connection to your Application

-Under _Applications_ click on _Connections_.
+Under *Applications* click on *Connections*.
 Make sure that your new Social Connection is toggled.

 ## Test your connection

-Under _Authentication_ -> _Social_, select your newly created Social Connection.
-Click on _Try Connection_.
+Under *Authentication* -> *Social*, select your newly created Social Connection.
+Click on *Try Connection*.
 You should be redirected to the Vipps login page.

-To check if a user has been created correctly go to _User Management_ -> _Users_.
+To check if a user has been created correctly go to *User Management* -> *Users*.
 There should be a new user in the Auth0 database.
-To check if the attributes have been collected click on the user and select _Raw JSON_.
+To check if the attributes have been collected click on the user and select *Raw JSON*.
 It should look something like this

 ```json
 {